Air transport: Single European Sky

 • The SESAR (Single European Sky ATM Research) Joint Undertaking, set up in 2007, manages the technological and industrial dimension of the SES, i.e. the development and deployment of the new European ATM system, and aims to increase the levels of automation, secure data sharing and connectivity in ATM as part of its Digital European Sky initiative.

 However, the full integration of the European airspace is still far from complete.
-The SES initiative (which in any case is not expected to be completed by 2030-2035) faces difficulties and resistance, in particular because of its huge scope.
-In June 2013, the Commission proposed a new set of rules to address the issues of efficiency and performance, as well as the present sub-optimal institutional set-up; however, discussions on those measures have stalled.
+The SES initiative (which in any case was not expected to be completed by 2030-2035) faced difficulties and resistance, in particular because of its huge scope.
+In June 2013, the Commission proposed a new set of rules to address the issues of efficiency and performance, as well as the present suboptimal institutional set-up.
+However, despite Parliament adopting its first reading position in 2014, discussions on those measures with the Council stalled soon after.

 On 22 September 2020, the Commission adopted a revised version of the same proposal with a view to providing more sustainable and resilient ATM in line with the European Green Deal.
-The proposed upgrade consists of an amended proposal for a regulation on the implementation of the SES (2013/0186(COD)), including in particular the removal of the provisions on the mandatory use of FABs and a proposal to amend Regulation (EU) 2018/1139 as regards the capacity of the European Union Aviation Safety Agency to act as performance review body of the SES (2020/0264(COD)).
+The proposed upgrade consists of an amended proposal for a regulation on the implementation of the SES (2013/0186(COD)), including in particular the removal of the provisions on the mandatory use of FABs and a proposal to amend Regulation (EU) 2018/1139 as regards the capacity of the European Union Aviation Safety Agency to act as performance review body of the SES (2020/0264(COD))[12].
 In June 2021, the Committee on Transport and Tourism adopted its report on the latter proposal and also adopted its updated negotiating mandate for the proposal for a regulation on the implementation of the SES (2013/0186(COD)).
-A decision by Parliament was made during the first reading in 2014.
 In October 2019, the Committee on Transport and Tourism decided to enter into interinstitutional negotiations with the Council.
-The proposal is currently awaiting the Council’s first reading position.

 In April 2020, the Commission amended Implementing Regulation (EU) No 1206/2011 laying down requirements on aircraft identification for the surveillance of the Single European Sky.
 It also amended Implementing Regulation (EU) No 1207/2011 laying down requirements for the performance and the interoperability for the surveillance of the Single European Sky (Implementing Regulation (EU) 2020/587).
 The revision of both implementing regulations includes improvements to the operating rules related to the use of airspace, aircraft equipment and ATM and ANS.